SuperOfficeDocs/superoffice-docs/docs/foreignkey.md

 }
 ```

-So I guess what I really want to do is ask the question “What looks/feels best to you?” – the fluent interface above, or indexing into it?
+So I guess what I really want to do is ask the question "What looks/feels best to you?" – the fluent interface above, or indexing into it?

 ```csharp
 FluentForeignKeys ffk = new FluentForeignKeys();